 Inflatable stand up paddleboards are pretty convenient right across the board.
 They roll up nice and tight into a neat little package and can be easily stored in small spaces.
 You can take them along when you travel, or they can be easily transported in your vehicle, stored in your boat or RV, taken on a plane, and are light enough for one person to lug around on a long hike.
 The Adventurer is no different.
 This model is light enough to easily take anywhere.

-Overall, this is a great SUP.
+Overall, this is a great stand up paddle board company.
 It’s impressively rigid and well-made.
 The board performs much better than what you’d expect from a wider, shorter board.
 We felt that this model was best suited for the beginner or for anyone who’s searching for a lower priced board to take on their next outdoor adventure.
 Consumers who purchased this model gave it a rating of four out of five stars for stability, pricing, and quality.

 For a little backstory for those who didn’t know, Tower inflatable boards first came into the public eye in 2011 on ABCs Shark Tank looking for investors.
 Mark Cuban took a chance and invested in the once small company and it soon after has become one of the fastest growing SUP companies ever and has done more than 30 million in sales since.
 Tower SUPs have been selling direct to consumers ever since and have made a pretty incredible board.
 One of my personal favorite boards of theirs is the Tower Xplorer that can handle a whopping 700 lbs of load.
 They build a great board that we encourage people to check out!